 - Kapersky reports a 30% increase in ransomware attacks since last quarter.

-- The Infoblox DNS Threat Index reached a record high Q1 2016 indicating that cybercriminals are quickly setting up the infrastructure needed (including domain names and payment sites) for harmful attacks.
+- The Infoblox DNS Threat Index reached a record high Q1 2016 [link no longer available] indicating that cybercriminals are quickly setting up the infrastructure needed (including domain names and payment sites) for harmful attacks.

 - Symantec reports a 300% increase in daily ransomware attacks since the beginning of the year as compared to the same time last year.